 In recent decades, observed climate change has impacted natural and human systems across the planet, with changes in extreme weather and climatic events (IPCC, 2014).
 Hewitt (1997) reported that throughout the world, drought ranks first among

 natural disasters in numbers of persons directly affected.
 Drought is a natural phenomenon resulting from deficiencies in precipitation from regional climatological norms, which are insufficient in meeting the needs of humans and the environment (Wilhite, 2005).
 In contrast to short-term variations in precipitation, drought is a slow-onset disaster lasting seasonally to annually.
-The severity of a drought depends on its duration, intensity and spatial extent (Shaw et al., 2011).
-As more than half of the world’s population depends on Asian monsoon rainfall, changes in the timing, duration and severity of precipitation can have significant effects (Buckley et al., 2006).
+The severity of a drought depends on its duration, intensity, and spatial extent (Shaw et al., 2011).
+As more than half of the world’s population depends on Asian monsoon rainfall, changes in the timing, duration, and severity of precipitation can have significant effects (Buckley et al., 2006).

-As one of the largest rice exporting countries in the world (USDA, 2014), Thailand depends on rainfed conditions for roughly 75% of the total 9.2 million ha of rice growing areas in the country (Jongdee et al., 2006).
-Extreme climatic events like drought affect not only rainfed crops during the monsoon season, but limit the availability of water for off-season irrigated crops.
+As one of the largest rice exporting countries in the world (USDA, 2014), Thailand farmers rely on rainfall for roughly 75% of the total 9.2 million ha of rice growing areas in the country as opposed to irrigation (Jongdee et al., 2006).
+Extreme climatic events like drought affect not only rainfed crops during the monsoon season but limit the availability of water for off-season irrigated crops.
 After the 2014 – 2015 drought in Thailand, rice exports were down by 4% in the first quarter of 2015 (Prasertsri, 2015), and the Thai cabinet allocated roughly 6.8 billion baht ($208.65 million) to alleviate drought through the installation of water pumps and mobile water tanks to the most drought affected regions (Kaewjinda et al., 2015).

 In 2015, the Royal Thai Government established a four-part integrated plan for drought management.
 Currently, the drought monitoring system is provided by the Geo-Informatics and Space Technology Development Agency (GISTDA) to monitor agricultural drought, but there are no systems in place to monitor other droughts that also impact the population.

 The objectives of this project were to: 1) Use three different drought indices to monitor meteorological, hydrological and agricultural drought in Thailand to assist in drought management and mitigation; 2) Identify extreme drought anomalies based on a climatological baseline; 3) Create a near-real time drought monitoring tool that will aid in mitigating risk and improve resource allocation in the country.
-The Standardized Precipitation Index (SPI) incorporates precipitation data for monitoring meteorological drought; the Stream-Flow Drought Index (SDI) incorporates in situ data from gauging stations and is used in monitoring hydrological drought; and the Drought Severity Index (DSI) incorporates precipitation, land surface temperature (LST) and vegetation indices (VI), and is used in monitoring agricultural drought.
+The indices we will examine to achieve our objectives are: the Standardized Precipitation Index (SPI) which incorporates precipitation data for monitoring meteorological drought; the Stream-Flow Drought Index (SDI) which incorporates in situ data from gauging stations and is used in monitoring hydrological drought; and the Drought Severity Index (DSI) which incorporates precipitation, land surface temperature (LST) and vegetation indices (VI), and is used in monitoring agricultural drought.

 The study area for this project was the Kingdom of Thailand (Figure 1).
-Located in the tropics from 5 - 21˚ N Latitude and 97 - 106˚ E Longitude, Thailand has a total area of roughly 513,000 km² (CIA, 2015).
+Located in the tropics from 5 - 21˚ N latitude and 97 - 106˚ E longitude, Thailand has a total area of roughly 513,000 km² (CIA, 2015).
 From mid-May to September the monsoon rains provide precipitation for rainfed crops, of which rice is the dominant cultivar.
 November through mid-March is the dry season when irrigation provides water for off-season agriculture.
 Most of the country has a tropical wet and dry climate, with the southern isthmus always hot and humid.

 This project examined the period from 1998 - 2015 in creating indices for meteorological and hydrological drought, and the period from 2000 - 2015 in examining agricultural drought.
 The difference in time periods for each analysis related to data accessibility.
 All analysis was done on a monthly temporal resolution.